 Syria derives much of its regional importance from being considered a weak link in the so-called Syria-Iran-Hezbollah-Hamas "Axis of Resistance" against Western, moderate Arab, and Israeli interests in the Middle East.
-For many years, some experts have hoped that a Israeli-Syrian land for peace deal would not only promote Middle East peace, but permanently reorient Syria foreign policy toward the more moderate Sunni Arab regimes, such as Egypt and Jordan, and away from Iran, the primary U.S. adversary in the Middle East.
-However, with the Arab-Israeli peace process stalled, Syria lacks the incentive to switch "camps" and may continue to behave in ways contrary
+For many years, some experts have hoped that an Israeli-Syrian land for peace deal would not only promote Middle East peace, but permanently reorient Syria foreign policy toward the more moderate Sunni Arab regimes, such as Egypt and Jordan, and away from Iran, the primary U.S. adversary in the Middle East.
+However, with the Arab-Israeli peace process stalled, Syria lacks the incentive to switch "camps" and may continue to behave in ways contrary to U.S. goals in the Middle East.
+Some experts suggest that even if Syria made peace with Israel, it would not cut its ties entirely to Iran and others.

-&lt;sup>14 "Iran said to help Syria track protesters' Web use," Reuters, April 14, 2011.
+&lt;sup>27 Ahed al Hendi, "The Structure of Syria's Repression," Foreign Affairs, May 3, 2011.